-College track and field was a huge sport back then – every big as football – and when the indoor track season rolled around in 1935, the country’s attention was directed squarely at Ann Arbor and Columbus.
+College track and field was a huge sport back then – every bit as big as football – and when the indoor track season rolled around in 1935, the country’s attention was directed squarely at Ann Arbor and Columbus.
 Michigan had the great Willis Ward, and Ohio State had a sophomore by the name of Jesse Owens who was finally going to be making his debut (freshmen weren’t allowed to compete back then).
 Track fans everywhere were salivating at the prospect of seeing Willis Ward race against Jesse Owens.

 There’s probably a feeling among most sports fans that Jesse Owens never lost a race back then.
 Well, he did.
 He lost to Willis Ward.
 Twice.